 In the last decade, kayak fishing popularity has exploded.
-The fact one can get into a quality fishing kayak for $1,000 to $3,000 made it an attractive option for serious anglers.
+The fact one can buy a quality fishing kayak for $1,000 to $3,000 made it an attractive option for serious anglers.
 Not to mention their easy portability and launchability of a kayak gives anglers access to waters they were otherwise blocked from fishing, which often means a bounty of eager-to-bite fish.
 These reasons alone should make anglers eager to consider kayak fishing benefits.

 The latest generation of fishing kayaks offer better fishability, versatility and angling efficiency than their predecessors.
 If you’ve been debating getting into kayak fishing, there’s never been a better time to start than now.

 I began kayak fishing seriously in 2008, thanks in part to friendly nudges from Don Theoret, Ontario kayak-fishing forerunner and founder / former owner of Yakfisher.net. ?Like many, Theoret began kayak fishing to get off the bank and access remote waters loaded with big bass.
 Despite owning an aluminum fishing boat, Theoret quickly convinced me of the kayak fishing benefits.

 Whether you own a boat or are looking to get off the bank, here are 6 reasons to consider kayak fishing:

 - Traveller’s friend